 - Show progression and regression in strength qualities

-- Customize velocity targets
+- Customize velocity zone and targets

 - Increase motivation to train hard